vollyimnetz/crop-thumbnails/readme.txt

 == Changelog ==
 = 1.9.0 =
+* there was a contribution by Aaron Summer (https://github.com/aaronsummers) via Github to make the plugin more compatible with the Imagify plugin - Thank you Aaron!
-* recalculate the crop region on the server side to always use the original uploaded image for cropping
+* recalculate the crop region on the server side to always use the original uploaded image for cropping (instead of the eventually scaled "full" image)
-* the settings screen > user settings do have a new option for a global same ratio option
+* the settings screen > user settings do have a new option.
+You can set the a global "same ratio option" that is applied to all users.
 * add image/avif to allowed mime types
 * update frontend libraries
+* improve plugin test: add plugin list and copy to clipboard button
+* change all remaining ajax request to rest-api

 = 1.8.0 =
 * add to more filters for controlling what crop-sizes should be available (thanks to https://github.com/wijzijnweb)